gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 For one, `HTMLElement` is a pretty big object type.
 This generic signature means that TypeScript must compare it to every instantiation, making type checking a lot slower.

 Besides that, the canonical name of every element type has this `HTML*Element` structure.
-Naming types like is generally a good thing, but in this case, it’s going to make the name of our `Tag` type very long.
+Naming types like is generally a good thing, but in this case, it’s going to make the name of our `Tag` type quite long.

 ```ts
 type Example = Tag<